Frequently Asked Questions

 Q. How do I request a letter of verification stating my expected graduation date?

-Once the degree has been posted by the Registrar (after the end of your graduating term), your degree verification must be handled through the National Student Clearinghouse.
+Once the degree has been posted by the Registrar (after the end of your graduating term), your employer can verify your degree through the National Student Clearinghouse (studentclearinghouse.org).
+If your employer is requiring you to provide proof of graduation, request an official transcript via the student portal.

 Q. When do I receive my diploma?